ymlai87416/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The code for this step is contained in the 5th, 6th and 7th code cell of the IPython notebook `CarND-Vehical-Detection.ipynb`.
+The code for this step is contained in the 5th, 6th and 7th code cell of the IPython notebook `CarND-Vehicle-Detection.ipynb`.
 Under the title "Train a Linear SVC for classification".

 I trained a linear SVM using the training dataset provided by the course website.
 Here is the [link of small dataset](vehicle_small_dataset.7z), and [link of full dataset](vehicle_dataset.7z).